By History And Culture Media

 Julius Caesar was not only a master of military strategy but also a transformative political leader whose ambitions reshaped Rome.
 His legacy as a general, statesman, and reformer continues to fascinate historians, writers, and political thinkers, making him one of the most enduring figures of the ancient world.

-Julius Caesar, The Gallic Wars
+Julius Caesar, Gallic War

-Julius Caesar, The Civil War
+Julius Caesar, Civil War

-Julius Caesar, On the Alexandrine War
+Julius Caesar, Alexandrian War

-Julius Caesar, On the African War
+Julius Caesar, African War

-Julius Caesar, On the Hispanic War
+Julius Caesar, Spanish War

-Marcus Tullius Cicero, Letters
+Cicero, Letters

 Plutarch, Parallel Lives